Horizontal-org/Tella-website/docs/For organizations/tella-web.md

     * On the "New report" screen you can fill in the report's details, including title, description, and optional attachments of photos, videos, and audio recordings.
     * If you are connected to multiple Tella Web projects, a selector will appear on the top of the screen.
 * Use the "Save draft" button (on the top right of the screen) to save the report as a draft without leaving the "New report" screen.
-    * In order to be able to save as a draft, you need to fill the report’s title.
+    * In order to be able to save as a draft, you need to enter the report’s title.
     * A toast message will appear on the screen to confirm the draft was saved.
 * The "Submit later" button saves the report to the Outbox for manual submission.
-    * The outbox tab is often used when data collectors don’t have access to internet or if the connection is not stable.
+    * The outbox tab is often used when data collectors don’t have access to the internet or if the connection is not stable.
-* The “Submit” button send the report to the Tella Web server immediately.
+* The “Submit” button sends the report to the Tella Web server immediately.
     * If submission fails due to connectivity issues, the report goes to the “Outbox tab”
     * If the report is submitted correctly, it goes to the “Submitted” tab